 (do not start your own fireplace) or in one of the supplied portable campfire

-office, or bring your own.
+office or you can bring your own.

 AMENITIES.
 Mobile toilets will be supplied for our